-Early detection of leaks (or loss) from underground petroleum storage systems (UPSS) helps prevent environmental pollution, health risks, costly remediation of land and damage to vehicles.
+Early detection of leaks (or loss) from an underground petroleum storage system (UPSS) helps prevent environmental pollution, health risks, costly remediation of land and damage to vehicles.

 The Environmental Management and Pollution Control (Underground Petroleum Storage Systems) Regulations 2020 (UPSS Regulations) require loss monitoring of UPSS.
 Loss monitoring records must be kept by the UPSS system operator for 10 years and provided to the EPA if required.

 Small storage systems are defined as one or many tanks with a total (in aggregate and including waste oil tanks) storage capacity of 5,500 L. The system operator must complete manual tank gauging at least twice each year, no sooner than four months apart.
 Gauging records must be kept by the system operator.

 Manual tank gauging involves measuring the level of petroleum in the fuel tank, leaving the storage system for at least 36 hours without petroleum being added or removed, then measuring the petroleum level again.
 If the difference is greater than 2% of the tank capacity then the system operator must notify the infrastructure owner, prevent further fuel being lost and not use the storage system until it is repaired or replaced.
 The infrastructure owner must ensure that the Director is notified and an Environmental Site Assessment is conducted in accordance with the UPSS Regulations.

 All other storage systems

 For all other storage systems the monitoring method must be capable, at a minimum, of detecting a leak of 0.76L/hr (18L per day).
 This is not an allowable level of loss/gain but it is the industry and government standard set for loss detection.

 Commonly, a statistical inventory reconciliation analysis (or SIRA) is the monitoring method used to detect a loss/gain of 0.76L/hr.